Reads a stream of bytes from the specified column offset into the buffer as an array, starting at the given buffer offset.

 - The zero-based column ordinal.

 - The index within the field from which to begin the read operation.

 - The buffer into which to read the stream of bytes.

 - The index for buffer to begin the read operation.

 - The number of bytes to read.

 The actual number of bytes read.

-If you pass a buffer that is a null value, GetBytes returns the length of the field in bytes.
+If you pass a buffer that is a null reference (Nothing in Visual Basic), GetBytes returns the length of the row in bytes.

 No conversions are performed; therefore the data retrieved must already be a byte array.